hyperledger/fabric/docs/source/build_network.rst

        ./byfn.sh -m down

-- If you see an error stating that you still have "active endpoints", then prune your docker networks.
+- If you see an error stating that you still have "active endpoints", then prune your Docker networks.
 This will wipe your previous networks and start you with a fresh environment:

 .. code:: bash